 The Data Project-Workspace-Insight trifecta is a leap forward for collaborating on data.world.

 And it didn’t come easy.
-There were six months of research, user interviews, whiteboard sessions and hand-drawn sketches before we committed to going down this path.
+There were six months of research, user interviews, whiteboard sessions and hand-drawn sketches before we committed to going down this path for our data catalog.

 Datasets are great for working on the data and sharing finished artifacts.
 But, they aren’t (and shouldn’t) be the best place to work with your data, or more importantly, someone else’s, for example Census data or a shared dataset uploaded by a colleague.